Improving student attendance

 If a student misses school, parents are encouraged to work with their child's teacher and principal to determine the appropriate make-up work and timeline to complete the work.
 The district has updated the make-up procedures for class work, assignments and tests.
 The procedures are outlined in the student handbook.
 High school | Middle school

-An automated “robocall” attendance phone message will go out this year to all students with an unexcused absence, including elementary students.
+An automated “robocall” attendance phone message goes out this year to all students with an unexcused absence.
 Standard practice is for middle and high school calls to go out at the end of the business day.
 Elementary households will also receive calls, beginning at 11 a.m.

 The recorded attendance notification message is the district’s official parent notification of an unexcused absence.
 The attendance notification messages are translated into five of the district’s most common languages besides English.